Assistant Electrical Engineer

 search-icon

-Q1.
-How will you plan and execute a 1 KM 11KV Transmission Line?
+Q. How would you plan and execute the construction of a 1 KM 11KV Transmission Line?

 Ans.